Skip to main content

 NPSH and NPSHa

 Net Positive Suction Head is the margin between the absolute head at a pump suction and the fluid's vapour pressure, expressed as a height of fluid.
-NPSH available (NPSHa) is what the system provides; NPSH required (NPSHr) is what the pump needs to avoid cavitating, and safe operation needs NPSHa above NPSHr with margin.
+NPSH available (NPSHa) is what the system provides.
+NPSH required (NPSHr) is what the pump needs to avoid cavitating, and safe operation needs NPSHa above NPSHr with margin.
 Fluid Network Studio computes NPSHa using the Antoine equation for vapour pressure and raises a cavitation-risk flag when the margin is thin.
 See cavitation and pump system design.

 Cavitation

 The formation and violent collapse of vapour bubbles when the local pressure in a liquid drops to its vapour pressure, typically at a pump suction or a sharp restriction.
 The collapsing bubbles erode metal, cut performance and make a characteristic gravelly noise.
 It is avoided by keeping NPSHa comfortably above NPSHr.
-Fluid Network Studio derives vapour pressure from the Antoine equation and warns when a pump is at risk; it does not predict the resulting damage, which remains an engineering judgement.
+Fluid Network Studio derives vapour pressure from the Antoine equation and warns when a pump is at risk.
+It does not predict the resulting damage, which remains an engineering judgement.

 Affinity laws